 \subsection{Fixed-Point MVM processing in ReRAM}

 The processing of SpMV on ReRAM-based accelerators utilizes matrix blocking on a large matrix to perform MVM on matrix blocks with ReRAM crossbars \cite{feinberg2018enabling,song2018graphr}.
-The floating-point MVM is build on fixed-point MVM.
-To understand the cycle numbers and ReRAM crossbar numbers in the processing of ReRAM-based fixed-point MVM, we use Figure \ref{figure:fix_point_example} to show the processing of fixed-point MVM in ReRAM, which represents the computation of an example Eq.~(\ref{eq:fix_point_example}), by utilizing ReRAM-based MVM engines with single-bit precision.
-Before computation, the decimal integers in both the matrix and the vector are converted to binary bits, where we set the precision for the matrix and input vector to 4-bit.
-The matrix is bit-sliced into 4 one-bit matrices and then mapped to four crossbars, i.e., M-b3, M-b2, M-b1 and M-b0.
-The input vector is bit-sliced into 4 one-bit vectors, i.e., V-b3, V-b2, V-b1 and V-b0.
+The floating-point MVM is built on fixed-point MVM.
+To understand the cycle numbers and ReRAM crossbar numbers in ReRAM-based fixed-point MVM, we use Figure~\ref{figure:fix_point_example} as an example.

+Figure~\ref{figure:fix_point_example} shows the processing of fixed-point MVM in ReRAM, which represents the computation of an example Eq.~(\ref{eq:fix_point_example}) by utilizing ReRAM-based MVM engines with single-bit precision.
+Before computation, we convert the decimal integers in both the matrix and the vector to binary bits.
+We set the precision for the matrix and input vector to 4-bit.
+The matrix is bit-sliced into four 1-bit matrices and then mapped to four crossbars, i.e., M-b3, M-b2, M-b1, and M-b0.
+The input vector is bit-sliced into 4 one-bit vectors, i.e., V-b3, V-b2, V-b1, and V-b0.
 The multiplication is performed in pipeline.
 Each crossbar has a zero initial vector S0.
-In the first cycle C1, the most significant bit (MSB) vector V-b3 is applied on wordlines of the four crossbars, and the multiplication results of V-b3 with M-b3, M-b2, M-b1 and M-b0 are obtained in parallel, denoted by O0.
+In the first cycle C1, the most significant bit (MSB) vector V-b3 is applied on wordlines of the four crossbars, and the multiplication results of V-b3 with M-b3, M-b2, M-b1, and M-b0 are obtained in parallel, denoted by O0.
 In cycle C2, S0 is right-shifted by 1 bit to get S1, and V-b2 is input to the crossbars to get the multiplication results O1.
 Similar operations are performed in C3 and C4.
 After C4, we get S4, the multiplication results of the input vector with four bit-slices of the matrix.
 In the following threes cycles C5 to C7, we shift and add S4 from the four crossbars to get the final multiplication result.
 For the fixed-point multiplication of an $N_M$-bit matrix with an $N_v$-bit vector, the processing cycle count is $C_{\text{int}}=N_v + (N_M - 1)$.